To administer node-red you will need to go the admin url.

 The third column or output pane has two or three tabs – info, debug and dashboard ( if installed).

-The nodes on the left are arranged in categories.
+The nodes in the left pane are arranged in categories.

 A node-red installation will contain core nodes and the nodes are organized into groups